ACCURATE HORMONE TESTING FOR DIFFERENT SUPPLEMENTATION TYPES

 Blood spot and saliva are highly accurate methods for assessing oral, topical, vaginal, injectable and pellet hormone delivery.
 However, saliva is not accurate for troche or sublingual hormone therapies because these deliver high amounts of hormone locally to the salivary glands – giving a false-high determination of whole body exposure to the supplemented hormone.

 Urine testing cannot accurately assess topical or oral medications – as it is not reflective of tissue uptake – and may show no uptake with topical or extremely high levels with oral medications.
 Urine testing is not recommended for assessing vaginal hormone delivery as there is a high risk of contamination of the urine sample leading to false-high results.
-Blood spot or saliva testing provide the best assessment of oral, topical and troche hormone supplementation.
+Blood spot or saliva testing provide the best assessment of oral, topical and vaginal hormone supplementation.

 Urinary hormone testing is the only way to see how the body is metabolizing hormones.
 Both saliva and urine can be used for measuring diurnal cortisol levels; but urinary free cortisol output reflects an average of the time since the previous urine void (hours), while saliva provides an instantaneous assessment at the time saliva was collected (minutes).
+Learn more about measuring cortisol in saliva and urine.